Learn something new every day

 Many of the products available in stores are there as a result of the efforts of a merchandise coordinator.
 A person in this job works with retailers to position products in stores, count inventory, rotate stock, or many other duties.
 Jobs in this field often require experience in the retail industry.
 A merchandise coordinator must have a great eye for product placement as well as a devotion to impeccable customer service.

-Large manufacturers use merchandise coordinators to serve as the liaison with their customers, which can be any retail outlet.
+Large manufacturers use these coordinators to serve as the liaison with their customers, which can be any retail outlet.
 For example, a merchandise coordinator for a line of baked goods might have several grocery stores in a certain territory as customers.
 The coordinator might be responsible for placing orders for depleted inventory, ensuring only fresh goods are in place, arranging a product display that is appealing to the eye of the shopper, or putting a coupon dispenser in front of the product.

 The work schedule for a merchandise coordinator can sometimes be at odd hours, like evenings and weekends.
 This is because stores prefer to keep their aisles clear during peak shopping hours.
-Merchandise coordinators might be mistaken for traditional stock clerks at times, opening boxes and arranging displays on store shelves or in store aisles at off-peak times.
+These coordinators might be mistaken for traditional stock clerks at times, opening boxes and arranging displays on store shelves or in store aisles at off-peak times.

 The job of a merchandise coordinator usually requires some travel to and from the various customer locations, but it may be possible to have a job that requires no overnight travel.
-This is because a merchandise coordinator is typically assigned a district, or territory, in which to work.
+This is because the coordinator is typically assigned a district, or territory, in which to work.
 Then he or she is responsible for the merchandise at all the retail outlets within that geographic location.

 In an increasingly online retail world, merchandise coordinators may benefit from adapting their skills to a cyber environment.
-Although not a traditional expectation of the job requirements, a merchandise coordinator might work with online retailers as well.
+Although not a traditional expectation of the job requirements, the coordinator might work with online retailers as well.
 He or she may provide copy and photographs of products for sale, re-stock an online retailer's products, or coordinate drop shipments from online orders.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!